jmeosbn/jmeosbn.github.com/blog/making-a-pi-disk-image/index.md

 ```

-[^fdisk]: Use `fdisk` to obtain the partition table from the SD card, then calculate the
+[^fdisk]: Use `fdisk` to view the partition table info of the SD card, then calculate the
     total amount to copy using `bc`:

         # confirm the above values